-We rely on and praise scientific progress, but history has demonstrated that scientific findings are always within the constraints of available instruments, paradigms, or assumptions and many myopic or biased conclusions have been revealed with the passage of time, the development of more precise measurement techniques and revolutionary thinking.
+The evolution of science has shown that findings are made within the constraints of available instruments, paradigms, or assumptions.
+Many myopic or biased conclusions have been revealed with the passage of time, the development of more precise measurement techniques and revolutionary thinking.
 Biomimicry, a discipline studying how Nature solves problems, has been highlighting the wisdom of billions of years of evolution, and suggesting that we may find more answers in Nature than through our human intellect.